varphone/rust-i18n/README.md

 > 🎯 Let's make I18n things to easy!

 Rust I18n is a crate for loading localized text from a set of (YAML, JSON or TOML) mapping files.
-The mappings are converted into data readable by Rust programs at compile time, and then localized text can be loaded by simply calling the provided `t!` or `tr` macro.
+The mappings are converted into data readable by Rust programs at compile time, and then localized text can be loaded by simply calling the provided `t!` or `tr!` macro.

 Unlike other I18n libraries, Rust I18n's goal is to provide a simple and easy-to-use API.